emmajanedrews/base-template/_posts/2018-04-27-what-buyers-can-find-in-the-groves-at-hearthstone.md

 * Bathrooms with an enlarged shower and a tub combination
 * Plenty of storage

 It’s hard to find a nice four-bedroom home in Clarksville, and these floorplans are also unique to our area, so if you’re a buyer, the Groves at Hearthstone might be a great opportunity for you.
 We have someone out there on duty seven days a week who can help you and give you more information about these homes.
 You can also visit D.R.
-Horton’s website at **[www.drhorton.com](http://www.drhorton.com)** to find out more about them.
+Horton’s website at **[www.drhorton.com](http://www.drhorton.com){: target="_blank"}** to find out more about them.

 If you have any other questions or real estate needs, don’t hesitate to reach out to me.
 I’d love to help you.